markovbio/markovbio.github.io/_posts/2022-08-01-future-history-biomedical-progress.markdown

 Here’s the interesting thing: reverse-engineering development can be framed as a biomedical control task and therefore is amenable to the scaling laws approach.
 In effect, the challenge is to use physiological cues to guide multicellular systems into growing toward the desired stable “social” configurations.
 This is an extremely challenging representation learning and reinforcement learning problem (one might even call it a multi-agent reinforcement learning problem).<input type="checkbox" id="cb38" /><label for="cb38"><sup></sup></label><span><br><br>Much more could be said here.
 Discovering how to operationalize the scaling laws reframing of the developmental control problem is left as an exercise for the reader.
 Hint: biological entities (cells, tissues, organs, etc.) can [be thought of](https://www.sciencedirect.com/science/article/abs/pii/S1571064519300909) as [wrapped in](https://www.sciencedirect.com/science/article/pii/S0022519319304588) hierarchical [Markov blankets](https://en.wikipedia.org/wiki/Markov_blanket).
 This information-processing perspective is complementary to the [social agents](https://www.biorxiv.org/content/10.1101/2022.05.16.492018v1) [perspective](https://twitter.com/DJCohenEtAl/status/1548001454127845378), which is particularly appropriate for development:<br><br><i>"We find that graded Nodal signaling, in addition to its highly conserved role in mesendoderm patterning, mechanically subdivides the tissue into a small fraction of highly protrusive leader cells able to locally unjam and thus autonomously internalize, and less protrusive followers, which remain jammed and need to be pulled inwards by the leaders…we further show that this binary mechanical switch, when combined with Nodal-dependent preferential adhesion coupling leaders to followers, is critical for triggering collective and orderly mesendoderm internalization, thus preserving tissue patterning.
 This provides a simple, yet quantitative, theoretical framework for how a morphogen-encoded (un)jamming transition can bidirectionally couple tissue mechanics with patterning during complex three-dimensional morphogenesis."</i><br><br></span>

-## 6.The Future of Biomedical Research
+## 6. The Future of Biomedical Research

 We have established that biomedical dynamics can be approximated through large neural networks trained on lots of data; the predictive performance of these models is a power-law function of these data; and how much these data improve predictive performance depends on the external validity of the biocomputational system they were generated by.